Burlington, Cedar Rapids and Northern Railway: Other structures

 The corporate headquarters building at 411 1st Ave.
 SE in Cedar Rapids still carries the BCR&N Ry initials at the top of the wall facing the tracks.
 The historic facade facing First Avenue, constructed in 1885, has been completely modernized.
 The building now serves Skogman Realty.

 The former roundhouse of the Iowa City branch was still standing in Iowa City in 2010.

-The former Burlington, Cedar Rapids & Northern Freight House, built in 1898 on the corner of Front and High Streets in Burlington, Iowa, is now a restaurant.
+The former Burlington, Cedar Rapids & Northern Freight House, built in 1898 on the corner of Front and High Streets in Burlington, is now a restaurant.
 This building was listed on the National Register of Historic Places in 1983.
 During the Iowa Flood of 2008, this building was inundated with four feet of water.
 The construction of this freight house (replacing an earlier structure) lead to a court battle with the Burlington Gaslight Company that was ultimately decided by the US Supreme Court.

 A two-span through truss bridge, composed of a Warren truss and a Lattice truss, exists in Iowa City in Napoleon Park.
 It is now being used by the Cedar Rapids and Iowa City Railway, albeit infrequently.

 An abandoned three-span Parker through truss bridge, built circa 1890, exists over the Iowa River in Columbus Junction.

-Several bridges and culverts in Cedar Rapids, Iowa have been reused on the Cedar River Trail.
+Several bridges and culverts in Cedar Rapids have been reused on the Cedar River Trail.

 Several other bridges have been reused on the various portions of the Hoover Nature Trail.

-A partially destroyed bridge exists in the Czech Village neighborhood of Cedar Rapids, Iowa.
+A partially destroyed bridge exists in the Czech Village neighborhood of Cedar Rapids.

-Iowa Northern Railway operates across several BCRN structures, including a Warren through truss bridge over Beaver Creek northeast of Cedar Falls, Iowa.
+The Iowa Northern Railway operates across several BCRN structures, including a Warren through truss bridge over Beaver Creek northeast of Cedar Falls.

-A former Burlington, Cedar Rapids & Northern deck truss bridge, built circa 1882, exists over the West Fork Des Moines River in Estherville, IA.
+A former Burlington, Cedar Rapids & Northern deck truss bridge, built circa 1882, exists over the West Fork Des Moines River in Estherville.
 The bridge is still in use by the Union Pacific Railroad.